Astronomy

+an EVA by astronaut Edward H. White II during Gemini 4, illustrating human presence in the outermost region of Earth’s biosphere and the study of life in space environments.

+These are just some of the many branches of astronomy.
+Others include (but are not limited to): high‑energy astrophysics, astroparticle physics, planetary geology, helioseismology, neutrino astronomy, astrostatistics and more.
+Also, there is often much overlap between the fields of astronomy, making the examples listed mostly conceptual and meant for conveying the focus of each mentioned.)

 Astronomy is a natural science that studies celestial objects and the phenomena that occur in the cosmos.
 It uses mathematics, physics, and chemistry to explain their origin and their overall evolution.
 Objects of interest include planets, moons, stars, nebulae, galaxies, meteoroids, asteroids, and comets.
 Relevant phenomena include supernova explosions, gamma ray bursts, quasars, blazars, pulsars, and cosmic microwave background radiation.
 More generally, astronomy studies everything that originates beyond Earth's atmosphere.
 Cosmology is the branch of astronomy that studies the universe as a whole.

 Astronomy is one of the oldest natural sciences.
 The early civilizations in recorded history made methodical observations of the night sky.
 These include the Egyptians, Babylonians, Greeks, Indians, Chinese, Maya, and many ancient indigenous peoples of the Americas.
 In the past, astronomy included disciplines as diverse as astrometry, celestial navigation, observational astronomy, and the making of calendars.

-Professional astronomy is split into observational and theoretical branches.
-Observational astronomy is focused on acquiring data from observations of astronomical objects.
-This data is then analyzed using basic principles of physics.
-Theoretical astronomy is oriented toward the development of computer or analytical models to describe astronomical objects and phenomena.
-These two fields complement each other.
-Theoretical astronomy seeks to explain observational results and observations are used to confirm theoretical results.

 Astronomy is one of the few sciences in which amateurs play an active role.
 This is especially true for the discovery and observation of transient events.
 Amateur astronomers have helped with many important discoveries, such as finding new comets.